dechamps/ASIO401/FAQ.md

 graphical user interface requires a lot of time and resources, which ASIO401 currently doesn't have.

+## Why does ASIO401 fail to initialize?

+ASIO401 can fail to initialize for a variety of reasons.
+Sadly, the ASIO API doesn't provide many ways of surfacing error details to applications, and many applications don't display them anyway.
+The best way to shed light on what might be going on is to inspect the [ASIO401 log][logging].

+Remember that **ASIO401 will only work after the [QuantAsylum Analyzer][] application has configured the hardware first**.
+ASIO401 does not know how to do that by itself, and relies on the QuantAsylum-provided application to prepare the hardware.
+You will need to do that again every time you power cycle the QA401.

+If the [QuantAsylum Analyzer][] application itself doesn't work, you might want to double-check that the QA401 is connected.
+You might want to read the Troubleshooting section of the QA401 User Manual.
+If all else fails, you might want to ask [QuantAsylum][] themselves for help, but note that QuantAsylum will only provide support for their applications, not ASIO401.

+If the QuantAsylum Analyzer application works, but ASIO401 doesn't, you might have found a bug in ASIO401.
+Feel free to [file a report][report].

 ## Why am I getting "glitches" (cracks, pops) in the audio?

 A more technical term for these is *discontinuities*.
 They are often caused by